Specia-cipher/reconops-dashboard/README.md

   Tracks user actions and scan events for basic auditing.

 - **Responsive UI with Bootstrap 5:**
-  Clean interface for laptops and mobile devices.
+  Clean interface for laptops and mobile devices, now including a user dropdown menu with account overview and session controls.

 ---